In an exclusive interview with Cougfan.com, Johnson talked about the highly publicized fracas underway between school and city.

 HERE'S A SAMPLING OF WHAT ELSE JOHNSON HAD TO SAY:

-• "This one never made the news media and I’m not going to give you any names but it did involve a football player: This summer, there was an interaction between a football player and a police officer.
+• ON COOPERATION BETWEEN POLICE AND COACHES: "This one (incident) never made the news media and I’m not going to give you any names but it did involve a football player: This summer, there was an interaction between a football player and a police officer.
 And the football player got a little lippy with the police officer.
 Everything was recorded on the police officer’s body camera.
 Our police department shared that with that player’s (position) coach.
 The coach said, ‘Let me tell you, that police officer conducted himself in a very professional manner… and we will handle this internally.’
 That’s the kind of communication we’re having between the police and the athletic department, especially the football office."

-• "I’ve been pulled over before when I didn’t have my lights on or had a broken tail light.
+• ON THE AGGRESSIVE OF THE PULLMAN POLICE: "I’ve been pulled over before when I didn’t have my lights on or had a broken tail light.
 That’s the first thing police officers look for in ANY community, not just a college town… and especially after 2 a.m.
 I’ve been in Seattle after 2 a.m. and you see a lot of police presence there too after 2 a.m."